Is 9/15 a Terminating Decimal?

 Historical Context

 Ancient civilizations recognized the importance of terminating decimals.
-This leads to the Egyptians used unit fractions (fractions with numerator 1) and preferred those that resulted in finite expansions.
+The Egyptians used unit fractions (fractions with numerator 1) and preferred those that resulted in finite expansions.
 Medieval mathematicians in the Islamic world formalized rules for decimal expansions, laying groundwork for our modern understanding of rational numbers.

 Visual Representation